 For example, if you’re a dairy cattle farmer wanting insurance in South Australia, there will be a 5.569% industry premium rate applied.
 However, if you sell photographic equipment in the same state, your industry premium would only be 0.325%.

-How do I decide which type of business insurance I need?
+How to decide which type of business insurance you need

 Yes – if you’re a sole trader or a tradie, you should still have business insurance, particularly public liability insurance as a minimum.
 There are special packages available specifically designed for sole traders and the self-employed.